-While child abandonment typically involves physical abandonment - such as leaving a child at a stranger's doorstep when no one is home -- it may also include extreme cases of emotional abandonment -- such as when a "work-a-holic" parent offers little or no physical contact or emotional support over long periods of time.
+While abandoning a child typically involves physical abandonment -- such as leaving a child at a stranger's doorstep when no one is home -- it may also include extreme cases of emotional abandonment -- such as when a "work-a-holic" parent offers little or no physical contact or emotional support over long periods of time.

 Unfortunately, abandoned children (also called "foundlings") who do not get their needs met often grow up with low self-esteem, emotional dependency, helplessness, and other issues.

-A person charged with child abandonment may face felony or misdemeanor penalties and other consequences.
+A person charged with deserting a child may face felony or misdemeanor penalties and other consequences.

 What Constitutes Child Abandonment?

 The term "child abandonment" is broadly categorized and used to describe a variety of behaviors.
-Specific examples of child abandonment vary, but common actions that may lead to child abandonment charges may include:
+Specific examples of abandonment vary, but common actions that may lead to charges include: